Rashad-Muntar/weather--app/README.md

 <br/>

 <b>Weather app</b> The main goal of this project is to understand how to wor with API modules using webpack and more advanced ES6 features.
-This application fetches the current weather of city or users desired location.
-User is able to toggle between between temperature Units
+This application fetches the current weather of a city or users any desired location.
+User is able to toggle between temperature Units

 ##Homepage
 ![Screenshot from 2021-06-24 01-16-04](https://user-images.githubusercontent.com/58520480/123187521-dbe8b080-d489-11eb-8e64-dae686742992.png)